nasrat-v/lemIPC/README.md

 # lemIPC
-Two dimensionnal fight game using shared memory
+Two dimensionnal fight game using shared memory.
+The board is displayed with Ncurses library.

 # Rules
 The goal is to fight players (spread over several teams) on a two dimensions game board.